Shlokdhareshwar/Product-AnalyticsPortfolio/Churn(Rate)Predictor/README.md

-Customer Churn Predictor: An end-to-end project predicting which customers are likely to churn using RFM (Recency, Frequency, Monetary) features.
-Implemented with SQL & Python, trained a Logistic Regression model, and identified high-risk customers for targeted re-engagement campaigns.
+Customer Churn Predictor is an end-to-end project that demonstrates how to transition from descriptive analytics to predictive modeling.
+The goal is to identify customers at high risk of leaving a service.
+Using a synthetic e-commerce dataset of 2,000 customers and 13,924 transactions, we perform RFM (Recency, Frequency, Monetary) feature engineering to summarize customer behavior.
+Customers are labeled as churned or active based on a 90-day inactivity threshold.

+The project uses SQL to aggregate data efficiently and Python (pandas, scikit-learn) for data preparation, modeling, and evaluation.
+A Logistic Regression model is trained to predict churn, and its performance is measured using accuracy, confusion matrix, and classification metrics.
+The model outputs churn probabilities, allowing the identification of the top 10% high-risk customers for targeted re-engagement campaigns, demonstrating actionable business insights.

+Skills demonstrated: Data Cleaning, Feature Engineering, SQL Aggregations, Predictive Modeling, Python, and Business Analytics.